jwnwilson/Kill_the_marvel_universe/README.md

 - (DONE) Render graph to show character connections

-- Calculate influence based on similar logic from previous project using nx.neighbors to get basic influence of character and the surrounding characters to n levels
+- (DONE) Calculate influence based on similar logic from previous project using nx.neighbors to get basic influence of character and the surrounding characters to n levels - Looks like similar results to degree algorithm already implemented so will need to investigate graph to make sure it's built correctly

 - Highlight high influence characters on graph and remove low influence to make it easier to digest